Undergraduate Teaching Assistant Handbook

 - GPA and course expertise: Applicants should have a reasonably high GPA (usually above 3.0 to be considered).
 Moreover, they should have done well in the classes they are being considered for (usually this means getting an A or A-, although on occasion students with a B+ or B grade will be considered if they have other significant qualifications).

-- Class level: most TAs are juniors and seniors.
-On occasion, the department will hire students who are sophomores or freshman, but such applicants should have extremely strong qualifications.
+- Class level: many TAs are juniors and seniors.
+However, the department will hire students who are sophomores or freshman, but such applicants should have extremely strong qualifications.

 - Time availability: Students should have sufficient time to do quality TA work.
 Students taking an extremely high number of credits, or who have extensive additional commitments usually do not have enough time.
 Moreover, students' available times need to match course needs since much TA work involves helping with specific labs or discussion sections.
 (This time match can be especially important since we are often trying to find students to help with specific labs or discussion sections.)

 - Other factors: These include work experience that uses course content (e.g., a software development job outside the University), outside tutoring or teaching experience, etc.

 - Students registered for under the minimum credit requirement need to have an approved 13-credit exemption on file and international students need an approved reduced credit load as well to be eligible for TA positions.

 Undergraduate TAs usually assist with labs or discussion sections, hold office hours, do grading, attend weekly course staff meetings, and do occasional other tasks such as helping maintain the course website.
 The exact duties are assigned by the course instructor.
 Typically an undergraduate TA position involves an average of 6-12 hours/week.
 However, this will vary from week to week.
 Moreover, for some TAs the number of hours will be less or more than that average depending on the course size and other factors.